rspec/rspec-core/features/command_line/order.md

 With `rand` you can also specify a seed.

-The option `modification_time` will run the most recent modified files first.
+Use `modification_time` to run the most recently modified files first.
 You can combine it with `--next-failure` to find the most recent failing spec.

 ## Example usage